April is Distracted Driving Awareness Month

 - Put aside all electronic devices and do not touch them while driving.
 Pull to the side of the road if you need to make a call or send an email or text message.

 - Do not eat, brush your hair, do your makeup or engage in other grooming activities while behind the wheel.

 If you have been injured or lost a loved one in a crash caused by a distracted driver, you may have legal options.
-Schedule a free, no obligation consultation with the car crash attorneys at Lynch Law Firm to find out if you are entitled to compensation for medical bills, pain and suffering, lost wages, or more.
+Schedule a free, no obligation consultation with the Hasbrouck Heights personal injury attorneys at Lynch Law Firm to find out if you are entitled to compensation for medical bills, pain and suffering, lost wages, or more.